Arts Council (Ireland)

-The Arts Council (sometimes called the Arts Council of Ireland; legally An Chomhairle Ealaíon) is the independent "Irish government agency for developing the arts."
+The Arts Council (sometimes called the Arts Council of Ireland; legally An Chomhairle Ealaíon) is the independent "Irish government agency for developing the arts".

 About

-It was established in 1951 by the Government of Ireland, to encourage interest in Irish art (including visual art, music, performance, and literature) and to channel funding from the state to Irish artists and arts organisations.
+It was established in 1951 by the government of Ireland, to encourage interest in Irish art (including visual art, music, performance, and literature) and to channel funding from the state to Irish artists and arts organisations.
 This includes encouragement of traditional Irish arts, support for contemporary Irish arts, and finance for international arts events in Ireland.
 The council was modelled on the Arts Council of Great Britain, founded in 1946, and works closely with the Arts Council of Northern Ireland, formed by the British government in Northern Ireland in 1962 to fulfil a similar role.

-The Arts Council is under the Department of Arts, Sport and Tourism.
+The Arts Council is an agency of the Department of Culture, Communications and Sport.
 It is the main distributor of funding to artists and arts organisations in Ireland and also serves to advise the government on the arts.
 It also funds the artists' organization Aosdána.
 They support architecture, dance, drama, film, literature, music, opera, community arts, street arts and spectacle, visual arts and other multidisciplinary projects.

-In 2011, they launched Culture Fox, an app and "online guide to Irish cultural events".
+In 2011, the Council launched Culture Fox, an app and "online guide to Irish cultural events".
 The project was phased out in 2018.

-As of 2023, and for the 3rd year in a row, the Arts Council receives €130 million in funding from the Irish government.
+In 2023, for the 3rd year in a row, the Arts Council received €130 million in funding from the Irish government.

+Maureen Kennelly was appointed as director in 2020.

+Culture Night

+Beginning as an initiative of Dublin City Council and the Temple Bar Cultural Trust, the Arts Council has organised an annual Culture night nationwide, in which museums and galleries open later, and special events are staged, on a Friday in every September since 2006.
+Events also occur in Northern Ireland.

 International policy

-The Arts Council of Ireland is the official "Cultural Contact Point" between the EU Commission's Cultural Programme and Ireland.
+The Arts Council of Ireland is the official Cultural Contact Point between the EU Commission's Cultural Programme and Ireland.

 The Arts Council of Ireland is a founding member of the International Federation of Arts Councils and Culture Agencies.

 Visual Artists Ireland, the all-Ireland non-governmental organisation representing Irish artists nationally and internationally, is supported by the Arts Council of Ireland.